-Accessibility Resources and Information
+Accessibility Information and Resources

 The Americans with Disabilities Act and Title II at UF

-The University of Florida is dedicated to creating a welcoming and accessible environment for all members of the community.
+The University of Florida (UF) is dedicated to creating a welcoming and accessible environment for all members of the community.
 In alignment with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state regulations, UF works to ensure that individuals with disabilities have equitable access to services and resources.
 View a complete list of UFIT accessibility support services.

 Why This Matters